htovar03/Scaling-Applications-in-AWS/docs/class1/module2/lab1.rst

 When deploying to AWS you have flexible licensing options:

-- Bring York Own License (BYOL) - can be transferred from one virtual edition environment to another (i.e. VMWare => AWS)
+- Bring Your Own License (BYOL) - Can be transferred from one Virtual Edition environment to another (i.e. VMWare => AWS)
 - Hourly - Launch an instance from the AWS self-service Marketplace portal and pay only for metered hourly use.
 - Subscription - **This is the option used in this lab**.
 Every Big-IP launched will query the Big-IQ License Manager for a license.
 From Big-IQ we can revoke licenses as well.
 - Enterprise License Agreement